Hydrospheredata/mist/docs/install.md

 ## Install Hydrosphere Mist

-You can install Mist by default tarball package or run it via docker.
+You can install Mist by default tarball package or run it in docker.
-All of distributions contains default configuration and our examples for a quick start.
+All of distributions have default configuration and our examples for a quick start.
-Docker image also contains Apache Spark binaries.
+Docker image also has Apache Spark binaries for a quick start.

 Releases: